kyryl-opens-ml/ai-engineering/blog-posts/agent-tech-lead/README.md

 2. handle corner cases & hard cases
 3. make sure system is optimized for multiple agents: access, verification, sequence.

-For peactical example - you can try to import my "inegration test" for this lbog post - project to solve OfficeQA chellange.
+For a practical example - you can try to import my "integration test" for this blog post - project to solve OfficeQA challenge.

 ## Future of job

-Long story shoudl - each engineerg if want to keep there job has to become agent tech lead.
+Long story short - each engineer who wants to keep their job has to become an agent tech lead.
-Code for the agent tech lead escrpt app is here: Fee free to modify and change it for your own need and our own unique workflows.
+Code for the agent tech lead desktop app is here: Feel free to modify and change it for your own needs and your own unique workflows.

-On funny notes software enginerring would become almost a strategy game!
-If you ever played warhammet, starscraf of rome totatl war: yoiu comapny become your map, your codign agents becoem unit and your job is to place them, unbload them and inverveate to local scale when someone get stacuk!
+On a funny note, software engineering would become almost a strategy game!
+If you ever played Warhammer, StarCraft, or Rome Total War: your company becomes your map, your coding agents become units, and your job is to place them, unblock them, and intervene at local scale when someone gets stuck!

 ## Similar project:

 https://github.com/eyaltoledano/claude-task-master